harmony-labs/meta/IMPLEMENTATION_PLAN.md

     - Add interactive mode for certain commands
     - Implement command suggestions for mistyped commands

-This implementation plan provides a structured approach to developing the `meta-rs` tool, focusing on core functionality first and then expanding to more advanced features.
+This implementation plan provides a structured approach to developing the `meta` tool, focusing on core functionality first and then expanding to more advanced features.
 The plan can be adjusted as development progresses and new requirements or challenges arise.